Children of a Lesser Clod: Plot

 The family goes to the local YMCA to attend one-time-only free classes.
 Homer participates in a basketball class, but suffers a torn ACL after a dunk attempt ends with the backboard crashing down on his leg.
 After Homer gets surgery, he is told by Dr. Hibbert that he cannot go to work and must stay home, where he finds himself extremely bored.
 One evening, Ned asks Homer to watch Rod and Todd while he attends a Chris Rock concert (that he believes is a Christian rock concert).
 Rod and Todd enjoy having Homer take care of them, which gives Homer the idea to establish his own day care center.

 Homer turns his house into the "Uncle Homer's Day Care Center".
 With Homer giving all his attention to other kids, Bart and Lisa feel neglected.
-The daycare center is wildly successful, and Homer earns a nomination for the "Good Guy Awards", but during a video tribute at the awards ceremony, Bart and Lisa splice in home movie footage of Homer at his worst (passed out drunk next to the tree on Christmas day, losing Maggie to Moe in a poker game, and chasing Bart with a medieval flail while yelling, "I'll mace you good!").
-The audience becomes outraged and Homer angrily strangles Bart on stage, unwittingly exposing his worst behavior in front of everyone in the audience, who become horrified by Homer's behavior, and they decide to prevent him from watching their kids.
+The daycare center is wildly successful, and Homer earns a nomination for the "Good Guy Awards", but during a video tribute at the awards ceremony, Bart and Lisa splice in home movie footage of Homer at his worst (passed out drunk next to the tree on Christmas day, betting, and losing, Maggie to Moe in a poker game, and chasing Bart with a medieval flail while yelling, "I'll mace you good!").
+The audience becomes outraged and Homer angrily strangles Bart on stage, unwittingly exposing his worst behavior in front of everyone in the audience, who become horrified and decide to prevent him from watching their kids.
 Homer escapes from the ceremony with all the kids in a van, until he crashes into a tree, and is caught by the police.

-After three mistrials, Homer apologizes to Bart and Lisa for neglecting them, and promises to care for his own children instead of the neighborhood kids.
+After three mistrials, Homer apologizes to Bart and Lisa for neglecting them and promises to care only for them (and Maggie) instead of the neighborhood kids.
 The episode ends with the family eating from the craft services table because the union workers never came to retrieve it.